JonahKunzler/startup/README.md

 If it weren't for the JS functions that I implemented in the files, the application wouldn't have been interactive and I wouldn't be able to play the game/see my scores'

 Javascript makes a HUGE difference!

+Start UP Simon Project Insights:
+I learned how useful it is to access elements from HTML in order to create my JS code.
+Without the functions I used on JS the webpage would've been useless and not interactive for the User